maoschanz/gedit-plugin-markdown_preview/README.md

 - search in the preview
 - open links and images

-This works for Markdown files, and HTML files.
+This works for Markdown, HTML, and SVG files.

 ### Exporting